Ve-Ka/TP-Link-Archer-T4U-Driver-Script/README.md

 Menu
 1. update pi
 2. install lshw
-3. update dkms with rtl8822bu
-4. install rtl8822bu
+3. install rtl8822bu
-5. install network manager
+4. install network manager
-6. execute all above
 e. exit
+**if the programme shows any error, reboot and rerun the command
 ###### For new user, select option 6 for complete installation.

 ### Credits